 Just before we get to the best paint for skirting boards in the UK right now, we need to talk about preparation.
 For this step, good sandpaper is vital as it makes your work easier and results in a smoother surface.

 If the surface you’re about to paint doesn’t look very good to begin with, even the most expensive paint in the world won’t change that.

 So, spend some time sanding your skirting and filling in any holes and nicks.
-It will make a massive difference when paint is applied.
+It will make a massive difference when the paint is applied.
 We will provide more preparation tips in our FAQs sections below, but sanding and filling are vital steps that must not be skipped.

 This Rust-Oleum Universal paint is very impressive.
 It is an oil-based gloss paint for wood and metal that can be used on any indoor or outdoor surface.
 It’s also a paint and primer all in one, which saves loads of time.
 Even on brand new, unfinished skirting, you can achieve a fantastic finish with this paint in one or two coats.

-You aren’t likely to get much rust on your wooden skirting, but this paint will protect from rust when used on metal.
+You aren’t likely to get much rust on your wooden skirting, but this paint will protect the metal from rust when used on metal.
 It can also be used on tiles, radiators, plastic and a host of other materials.
 So, for all of the little painting jobs around the home (and in the garden), this paint is a must-have.
 This oil-based paint is also available in loads of wonderful colours, and there are satin and gloss options too.

 For those after the water-based equivalent to the paint above, this Johnstone’s paint is the one to choose.
 Johnstone’s is one of the best UK paint brands.
 It dries nice and quickly (each coat takes two hours to dry), and it will leave a fantastic finish in just a few coats.
 Of course, as this is a water-based satin paint for wood and metal, clean up is really easy.
 There is hardly any odour either, so it’s great for painting in small areas.

 The reason this paint made our list, though, is because of the amazing array of colours you can choose from.
 Of course, you have the standard brilliant white in satin, but there are also more edgy colours.
 Seashell is a rather popular colour.
 Urban Sky (a darkish grey) can provide an exciting contrast in the right room.
 This skirting board is very impressive, and for the price, it is practically unbeatable.
-This paint is also sprayable, if you have a paint sprayer, you can paint your skirting much quicker.
+This paint is also sprayable; if you have a paint sprayer, you can paint your skirting much quicker.

 Dulux Once is a one-coat water-based paint that has been designed to be non-yellowing.
 It is also a wipeable paint too, perfect for busy areas in the home or homes with young kids that can’t seem to keep their crayons away from the skirting.